ahoshiyar/ordPens/README.md

     sets. *British Journal of Mathematical and Statistical Psychology 76*, 353-371.

+-   Hoshiyar, A., Gertheiss, L.H., Spiller, A. and Gertheiss, J. (2023).
+    Regularization and Model Selection for Item-on-Items Regression with Applications to Food Products' Survey Data. *Preprint on Arxiv*.

 -   Sweeney, E., C. Crainiceanu, and J. Gertheiss (2015).
 Testing differentially expressed genes in dose-response studies and with ordinal phenotypes. *Statistical Applications in Genetics and